 OUR FIXED INCOME

-Janus Henderson Fixed Income provides active asset management solutions to help clients meet their investment objectives.
-Over the past four decades, our global investment teams have developed a wide range of product solutions to address clients’ varied and evolving needs.
+Janus Henderson Fixed Income provides active asset management solutions to help our clients meet their investment objectives.
+Over the past four decades, our global investment teams have developed a wide range of product solutions to address our clients’ varied and evolving needs.
 From core and multi-sector investing to more focused mandates, we offer innovative and differentiated techniques expressly designed to support our clients as they navigate each unique economic cycle.
-The capabilities of these teams are available through individual strategies or combined in custom-blended solutions.
+The capabilities of these teams are available through individual strategies or combined in custom blended solutions.

 While shared knowledge across teams and regions encourages collaboration and the debate of investment ideas, our investment teams are not bound by a top-down house view.
 Instead, each team retains a defined level of flexibility within a disciplined construct.
 Our portfolio construction processes are governed by a rigorous risk management framework with the intent of delivering stronger risk-adjusted returns.
 Further, we believe transparency is the foundation of true client partnerships; we seek to earn and maintain our clients’ confidence by delivering robust and repeatable investment processes and by providing firsthand insights from our investment professionals.